monkstone/MeshToVBO/README.md

 in the draw loop (it will be stored in graphics memory as a VBO).
 Now features built in arcball rotation, and mouse zoom facility.
-To compile you need to the jars listed in the lib folder (into lib folder, actually you don't need the jogl runtime jars just yet, they will be requred if I get round to running the tests).
+To compile you need to the jars listed in the lib folder (into lib folder, actually you don't need the jogl runtime jars just yet, they will be required when I get round to running the tests).